 Preheat a grill or grill pan to medium-high heat.

 Remove both ends from the zucchini.
-Use a mandolin or sharp chef's knife to slice the zucchini lengthwise into slices 1/4-inch thick.
+Use a mandoline or sharp chef's knife to slice the zucchini lengthwise into slices 1/4-inch thick.
 Lightly brush each side of the zucchini slices with olive oil.
 Season with salt and pepper just before placing on the grill.
 Place zucchini on the grill in a single layer; don't let the slices overlap — cook in batches if necessary.
 Cook for about 2 minutes.
 Flip and cook for another 2 minutes on the other side.
 When done, the zucchini should feel soft enough to roll and have light grill marks.
 Remove the zucchini from the grill, and place on a baking sheet to cool completely.

 Meanwhile, in a medium bowl, combine the ricotta cheese, basil, mint, 1/4 teaspoon salt, and freshly ground black pepper, and stir together.